shrikantmane/ESPL.Emailer/README.md

-This is Email Sender project based on .net core 2 framework
+This is Email Sender project based on .net core 2 framework.